balder-dev/balder/README.md

 test (`Scenario`) and the components that **we have** (`Setup`).

 `Scenario` classes define a test.
 Only describe the most important aspects **you need** for the execution of the corresponding test (method of the scenario class) inside `Scenario` classes.
-Often it is enough to define abstract methods in the scenario-level features.

 In contrast, `Setup` classes describe exactly what **you have**.
 This is where you define all the devices and their features.
 Balder will then automatically search for mappings and run your test with them.